How To Overcome Food Addiction: Eating For Strength

 Symptoms of food addiction

-The symptoms of food addiction are the same as symptoms of addiction, including cravings, shame, irritability, and compulsion.
+The symptoms of food addiction are the same as symptoms of addiction to any other substance or activity, including cravings, shame, irritability, and compulsion.
 Although feeling hunger is a physiological indication rather than a symptom, feeling hunger only for one type of food in specific situations might be a sign of addiction.
 Foods high in sugars and fats can incite a high pleasure response in the body and brain.
 Food addiction is implicated if an individual fits the following symptoms.

 Cravings